Media Technology MUSE Awards 2018

 Honorable Mention: Education and Outreach, Studio Play

-The original concept for ARTLENS Gallery opened on December 12, 2012.
-The components of ArtLens Exhibition have gone through four iterations, with the most recent launch in June 2017.
+The original Gallery One opened on December 12, 2012.
+The components of ARTLENS Gallery are continuously updated, with the most recent launch in June 2017.
 Staff and vendor-partner contributors to the project include:

 From the Cleveland Museum of Art:

-Information Management and Technology Services: Jane Alexander (Chief Information Officer/project lead), Emily Hirsch (Project Manager), Tom Hood (Director of Technology Operations), Niki Krause (Director of Application Services), Andrea Bour (Collections Information Data Analyst), Allison Kennedy (Assistant Director of Support Services), David Shaw (Event Technology Manager), Michael St. Clair
+Digital Innovation and Technology Services: Jane Alexander (Chief Information Officer/Project Lead), Emily Hirsch (Project Manager), Tom Hood (Director of Technology Operations), Niki Krause (Director of Application Services), Andrea Bour (Collections Information Data Analyst), Allison Kennedy (Assistant Director of Support Services), David Shaw (Event Technology Manager), Michael St. Clair

 Collections: Mary Suzor (Director of Collections Management), Howard Agriesti (Chief Photographer), Jennifer Cicero (Art Movement Supervisor)